 Titleist golf balls are well-known for providing excellent long-term durability for the price.

 Although the Titleist golf balls are a little more expensive than some of the other options on the market, you will know that their capabilities are about as good as it gets.

 - The Package Height Of The Product Is 2 Inches

 - The Package Length Of The Product Is 10.5 Inches

-This is a five-piece golf ball set from Taylormade that works great for high swing speed and elite players.
-These balls provide great distance by the high-flex material and a speed layer system.
-This is by far the most complete golf ball ever!
+This is a five-piece golf ball set from Taylormade that works great for high-swing speed and elite players.
+These balls provide great distance through the high-flex material and a speed layer system.
+This is by far the complete golf ball ever!

 Bridgestone Tour B XS

 - Echo Dot is a voice-controlled speaker that uses Alexa to play music, control smart home devices, make...

 - Play music from Amazon Music, Apple Music, Spotify, Pandora, SiriusXM, TuneIn, and iHeartRadio.